Justine is a writer, teacher, mother and mountain bike rider.

 - Can I still take at least one of my weekly trips to my neighborhood store to get certain beloved items such as good dark chocolate?

-- Have I used discipline to record and stay in my budget?
+- Have I used discipline to record and stay within my budget?

 - Have I used discipline to only shop once a week and use up all the perishable food in my fridge?